Search Knowledge Base by Keyword

 2. Custom status columns are displayed in yellow

-6. Custom Color Labels – Select custom label colors for each value (Checkbox, Select and Status fields with less than 20 values)
+7. Custom Label Colors – Select custom label colors for each value (Checkbox, Select, and Status fields with less than 20 values only)

 4. To configure overall status column settings, select Settings from the menu of an overall status column (displayed in green) to bring up the Overall Status dialog